Blondhino/Steganography/README.md

 How to use:

-ENCRIPT:
+ENCRYPT:

-1.) find the png image that you want encript
+1.) find the png image that you want encrypt
 2.) find the txt file that u want put in image
-3.) press encode button and chose file location where you want to save encripted image.
+3.) press encode button and chose file location where you want to save encrypted image.

 And now you have image with secret text inside.

-DECRIPT:
+DECRYPT:

-1.) find cripted image
+1.) find crypted image
 2.) press decode button
-3.) chose te file location where u want to save encripted message
+3.) chose te file location where u want to save encrypted message

-And now you can read the secret text from cripted image
+And now you can read the secret text from crypted image

-Can you see the diference between regular and cripted image?
+can you see the difference between regular and encrypted image?

 ;)